 My number one recommendation is to buy a down sleeping bag with a lower temperature than you think you’ll need.
 I use a sleeping bag rated to -9 C in the summer, which seems like overkill, but it’s actually wonderful.
 I usually end up sleeping with it unzipped and only half on my body, but occasionally it gets cold enough that I am thankful I have it.

 If you’re struggling to fall asleep because you’re cold, this is the easiest way to fix it.
-If you’re curious, I use the MEC Delphinus Sleeping Bag.
-(You may have noticed by now that I buy a lot of MEC branded products – they are good quality and tend to be significantly cheaper than the alternatives).
+I currently use the MEC Delphinus Sleeping Bag.

 5. Wear base layers (& more) to bed

 Another strategy is to wear high quality base layers to bed.
 This includes a pair of tights and a long sleeve shirt or t-shirt.
-If you read my post about the outdoor gear that is and is not worth an investment, you’ll remember that I don’t often recommend people buy Merino base layers (expensive and not very durable).
-In this case however, I make an exception.
 If you’re cold at night, you want the warmest material (Merino) and you’re only wearing them in your tent so you don’t need to be too concerned about the durability.
+Smartwool Merino 250 Base Layers are by far the best base layers I’ve ever tried.

-Additionally, you may want to wear a light fleece sweater and a wool hat or buff on your head and wool socks on your feet.
+Additionally, you may want to wear a light fleece sweater, a wool hat or buff on your head and wool socks on your feet.
 You lose a lot of heat through the top of your head and your feet in the night.

-Tip: I believe the clothes you wear to bed should NEVER EVER EVER go outside.
+Tip: The clothes you wear to bed should NEVER EVER EVER go outside.

 The one exception to this is if you’re leaving your tent to pee in the middle of the night.
 Don’t wear your sleeping outfit by the campfire.
 Don’t wear them outside while you’re making breakfast.
-The clothes you sleep in should stay as clean as possible.
-When you’re outside, your clothes pick up pollen, dust, campfire smoke – it isn’t healthy to sleep in this.
+When outside, your clothes pick up pollen, dust, campfire smoke – it isn’t healthy to sleep in this.
 Plus, you don’t want to risk them getting wet.
-Keep your sleeping clothes clean and dry!!
+Only use your sleep clothing when you’re sleeping IN a tent.

 A lot of people don’t realize that the primary purpose of your sleeping pad isn’t to keep you comfortable.
-The purpose of your sleeping bag is to keep you warm.
+The purpose of your sleeping pad is to keep you warm.
 The sleeping pad essentially elevates you and inserts a layer of insulation (air) in between you and the cold, hard ground.
-A thicker sleeping pad creates more separation between you and the ground, keeping you warmer.
+A thicker sleeping pad (like the Therma-Rest LuxuryMap) creates more separation between you and the ground, keeping you warmer.
+Keep in mind, however, that an extra thick sleeping pad will be considerably larger to pack and is a better choice for car camping.

 How to quiet your mind (& your surroundings)